MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ns-ndiswwan-_ndis_wwan_mpdp_state.md

 ### -field uStatus

-A **WWAN_STATUS** value that indicates the result of the requested multiple packet data protocol (MPDP) interface operation.
+A **WWAN_STATUS** value that indicates the result of the requested MPDP interface operation.

 ### -field Info